With Love, Meghan: Production

 In September 2020, the Duke and Duchess of Sussex signed a private commercial deal with Netflix to "develop scripted and unscripted series, film, documentaries, and children programming for the streaming service."
 The five-year partnership is worth an estimated $100 million.
 In April 2024, Deadline Hollywood reported that the Duke and Duchess of Sussex were in the process of developing two non-fiction projects with Netflix via their Archewell Productions banner.
 One would be a cooking and gardening show featuring Meghan, and will see her "celebrate the joys of cooking, gardening, entertaining, and friendship."

 With Love, Meghan was announced on January 2, 2025.
-Critics noted that its first trailer was released one day after the Duchess of Sussex returned to Instagram; she deleted her personal account three months before her wedding to Prince Harry.
+Critics noted that its first trailer was released one day after the Duchess of Sussex returned to Instagram; she had deleted her personal account three months before her wedding to Prince Harry.
 Meghan executive produced the series alongside Chanel Pysnik, its showrunner Leah Hariton, and the Intellectual Property Corporation's Aaron Saidman and Eli Holzman.
 Michael Steed directed all eight episodes, which were filmed at a farmhouse near Meghan and Harry's residence in Montecito, California.
 The series was initially set to premiere on January 15, 2025, however the premiere was postponed to March 4, 2025, amid the series of wildfires affecting Southern California.

-On March 7, 2025, Netflix announced that filming for a second season had been completed, and is set to be released in the fall of 2025.
+On March 7, 2025, Netflix announced that filming for a second season had been completed, and was set to be released in the fall of 2025.
 Netflix will not be producing a further season of the series given that 2025 saw Prince Harry and Meghan's original Netflix deal "axed".
-However, it was announced in August 2025 that a holiday special, With Love, Meghan: Holiday Celebration, would be released in December 2025 under Meghan and her husband's new multi-year, first-look deal with Netflix.
+Also filmed around the same time as seasons one and two was a holiday special, With Love, Meghan: Holiday Celebration with its release being delayed until December 2025.
+Seasons one and two of the series were filmed in late spring-early summer of 2024, with the holiday special being filmed shortly afterwards.

 Reception

 Audience viewership

 Season 1 of the show ranked among Netflix's Global Top 10 TV shows in terms of viewership in 47 countries within a day after its release.
 The season reached 12.6 million hours viewed in its first week on Netflix.
 It garnered 5.3 million views in the first half of 2025, ranking 383 by the end of June among all of Netflix's productions.

 Season 2 of the show failed to reach the Top 10 TV Shows list.
+The Holiday Special similarly failed to reach the Top 10 TV Shows list.

 Critical response

-On Rotten Tomatoes, the series has an overall 27% approval rating.
-On Metacritic it has an average of 37 out of 100 based on 18 critic reviews and is categorized as "generally unfavorable".
+On Rotten Tomatoes, the series has an overall 23% approval rating.
+On Metacritic it has an average of 40 out of 100 based on 21 critic reviews and is categorized as "mixed or average".